longluo/imlongluo/blog/wp-content/plugins/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.7.5 =
+* [Fix] Some plugins are not considerate of the shared environment they use, and don't return data in the right format ;) We added some extra code to make sure the data Slimstat needs is of the correct type (thank you, [p30m](https://wordpress.org/support/topic/slim-stat-dosnt-work-after-wordpress-ugrade))
+* [Fix] Compatibility issue with our Firewall Fix add-on

+= 3.7.4 =
+* [Fix] Issue with menus when displayed in the admin bar (thank you all the users who pointed this out)

 = 3.7.3 =
 * [Note] A few people have asked us why they don't see the search keywords anymore, for the traffic coming from Google.
 Blame the NSA, Prism and... your government ;) [Read more here](https://wordpress.org/support/topic/incoming-search-terms)